Introducing Microsoft 365 Identities

 - Browser Profiles - recommended for users that routinely need to access more than one tenant.

-- Separate Browsers - can be leveraged if the user already has multiple browsers installed, though this is completely unnecessary.
-Profiles are often a better solution.
+- Separate Browsers - can be leveraged if the user already has multiple browsers installed.

 1. Private or Incognito Browser